How Data Encryption Protects Your Devices

 3. SSL/TLS Encryption

 When a company builds a website, it must ensure the site is secure for users.
 The solution for this, SSL, or Security Sockets Layer, has evolved to become Transport Layer Security.
-These aren’t algorithms in and of themselves but use encryption algorithms to protect data as it flows between website and user.
+These aren’t algorithms in and of themselves, but encryption algorithms protect data as it flows between the website and the user.

-Keeping track of these keys is where certificate management becomes essential.
+Certificate management becomes essential for keeping track of these keys.
 Without a certificate manager, companies can easily let their certificates expire or lapse, essentially handing control of the keys over to hackers.

 Share this article